NIH-CARD/CARDlongread-cramino-dashboard/README.md

 # NIA CARD Long Read Cramino QC Parser and Dashboard Generator
-Tools to parse cramino QC output in bulk and generate an analytics dashboard from the bulk summary.
+We often collect read mapping statistics for both small and large cohorts using the quality assessment tool cramino (https://github.com/wdecoster/cramino) in the NanoPack suite (https://github.com/wdecoster/nanopack).
+However, NanoPack lacks a tool that is useful for examining read mapping statistics in large numbers of samples, or between groups of samples.
+NanoPlot, for example, is best intended for comparing individual samples against each other.
+We thus developed a method to parse large numbers of cramino outputs at once, calculate descriptive statistics for each cramino measure (e.g., yield over 25 kb, N50), and generate swarm/violinplots of each property based on all samples.
+The two scripts below are used in sequence to parse cramino QC output in bulk and generate an analytics dashboard from the bulk summary.
 ```
 usage: CARDlongread_cramino_parser.py [-h] [--cramino_dir CRAMINO_DIR] [--filelist FILELIST] [--output OUTPUT_FILE]